-Lackawanna College can provide the road to your success.
-Through the school's combination of quality academic programs, dedicated faculty, small classes, personal attention and attentive counseling, Lackawanna offers you the opportunity to attain your maximum potential.
+Lackawanna College can provide you with a roadmap to your success.
+Through the College's combination of quality academic programs, dedicated faculty, small classes, personal attention, and attentive counseling, Lackawanna offers you the opportunity to reach your maximum potential.

 Operating with an open enrollment policy, Lackawanna College has a place for all who wish to expand their educational horizons.
-At Lackawanna, you'll not only learn specific subjects, you'll also learn the skills necessary for a productive career and a rewarding life.
+At Lackawanna, you will not only learn specific subjects, you will also learn the skills necessary for a productive career and a rewarding life.

-Lackawanna College is a private, non-profit institution with over a century of educational experience.
-Founded in 1894, the College has changed and grown through the years to meet the shifting educational needs of prospective students, business and industry, area residents and the community.
+Lackawanna College is a private, non-profit institution with 124 years of educational experience.
+Founded in 1894, the College has changed and grown through the years to meet the shifting educational needs of prospective students, business and industry, area residents, and the community.

 Accredited by the Commission on Higher Education of the Middle States Association of Colleges and Schools, Lackawanna College grants degrees and certificates in numerous areas of study.
-In addition, the College provides professional development programs, continuing education courses, self-improvement seminars and cooperative work experiences.
+In addition, the College provides professional development programs, continuing education courses, self-improvement seminars, and cooperative work experiences.

 Advice and counseling about career and educational choices are an essential part of the Lackawanna experience for everyone who attends.
 With his/her advisor, each student prepares an education plan that seeks to optimize the individual's learning potential.
-Wellequipped computer technology centers are utilized to ensure maximum personal development.
-Developmental programs are available whereby students can improve English, reading and math skills and rapidly enhance educational readiness.
+Developmental programs are available for students who need to improve English, reading, and math skills and rapidly enhance educational readiness.

-Lackawanna College offers courses during the day and in the evening at five locations in Northeastern Pennsylvania, with its main campus located in downtown Scranton.
+Lackawanna College offers courses during the day and in the evening at six locations in Northeastern Pennsylvania, with its main campus located in downtown Scranton.
 Individuals can enroll in programs leading to an associate degree or to a certificate or simply can take continuing education courses of special interest to them.